sudheerbhat93/Project-Lab/SSL Certificate Installation.md

 </VirtualHost>
 ```

-Logic:
+###Save and exit
+If using nano:
+Press CTRL + O → Save file
+Press Enter → Confirm filename
+Press CTRL + X → Exit editor

+### What this does
-<VirtualHost *:443> → Handle traffic on port 443 (HTTPS)
+<VirtualHost *:443> → Tells Apache to handle HTTPS traffic on port 443 for all IPs.
+ServerName sudheerbhat.in → Your domain name.
+DocumentRoot /var/www/html → Where your site’s files are stored.
-SSLEngine on → Enable SSL
+SSLEngine on → Enables SSL encryption for this virtual host.
-The three SSL file paths tell Apache where the certs are stored.
+SSLCertificateFile → Path to your certificate.crt (public cert).
+SSLCertificateKeyFile → Path to your private.key (keep secret!).
+SSLCertificateChainFile → Path to your ca_bundle.crt (intermediate certs).
-<Directory> block lets .htaccess override rules.
+<Directory /var/www/html> → Allows .htaccess to override rules.

 ---

-## **14. Restart Apache to Apply Changes**
+## **Step13: Restart Apache to Apply Changes**

 ```
 sudo systemctl restart httpd